fugue/regula-action/README.md

 ## Inputs

--   `input_path`: Either a Terraform project directory, Terraform JSON plan, or a CloudFormation template.
+-   `input_path`: One or more Terraform project directories, Terraform JSON plans, or CloudFormation templates.
+Accepts space-separated filenames and/or globbing expressions.
     This defaults to `.` (the root of your repository).
 -   `rego_paths`: all paths that need to be passed to OPA.
 This is typically `/opt/regula/rules`, which contains some default Regula rules, but you can